-If you are looking for a comprehensive immune food guide, check out the completely free version of Nutrition for Optimal Immunity collection in the Living Plate Rx courtesy of Jeanne Petrucci, RD.
+If you are looking for a comprehensive immune food guide, check out the completely free version of the Nutrition for Optimal Immunity collection in the Living Plate Rx courtesy of Jeanne Petrucci, RD.
 You can download the whole guide here.

 Natural antivirals can include foods, herbs, spices, vitamins, and minerals.
 Keep in mind, some antiviral compounds have a lot of research to back them up for health, while others are still emerging as beneficial.

-In this post, if I mention a cell study or cell culture, this means that the research is very preliminary and more research is needed.
+In this post, if I mention a cell study or cell culture, this means that the research is very preliminary, and more research is needed.

 Eating a variety of whole foods is a cornerstone of a nutrient-rich diet.
 These nutrients help your body’s immune defenses to be as strong as possible against invading viruses.